emdelponte/TPP/content/home/posts.md

 date = "2016-04-20T00:00:00"

 title = "News & Blog"
-subtitle = "General announcements and blog posts on editorial-related topics"
+subtitle = "General announcements and  posts on editorial-related topics"

 # Order that this section will appear in.
 weight = 20